ninjasphere/go-builder/README.md

 * GOPATH must be configured in the docker client's environment.
 * On Windows and OSX, GOPATH must point to a directory within the user's home directory to take advantage of the user volume mounting performed by boot2docker.
-* The current working directory on the docker client must be a subdirectory of $GOPATH
+* The current working directory on the docker client must be a directory somewhere within $GOPATH

 #TODO

-* ensure that non linux/amd64 go builds work as expected.
 * add support for cross-compilation of C binaries.

 #REVISION